IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 19. Constrain the given route so that it matches only when the id consists of characters a-z and is at least 6 characters long.
 	-> done

-20. Define a route that always routes all Firefox users to Home/Index regardless of the URL
+20. Define a route that always routes all Firefox users to Home/Index regardless of the URL. -> done